kenhausman/azureiotlabs/SQLDataWarehouse/README.md

 ![Create SQL Warehouse Service](images/01_Create_Data_Lake_Analytics_Service.png)

-Create a new logical SQL Server which will act as the front end for your data warehouse
+Create a new logical SQL Server which will act as the front end for your data warehouse.
+Note: Record the Server name, admin, and passoword for later.

 ![Create SQL Server](images/02_Create_Data_Lake_Pick_Store.png)